Skip to content

 Order Matters

 Slingshot searches for matches from the top down, in the order configured.
-Once it finds a first match it stops searching.

 Regular Expressions